unkn-one/pygnetic/doc/client.rst

    Sending is possible in two ways:

    * using :samp:`net_{packet_name}` methods, where :samp:`{packet_name}`
-     is name of packet registered in :class:`PacketManager`
+     is name of packet registered in :class:`packets.PacketManager`
    * using ``send`` method with packet as argument

    Example::